saurabh544dubey/MLOps/README.md

 4. Create setup.py -- It'll be responsible for creating my ML Application as a package.
 5. Create folder `src` and under it file `__init__.py`: This can be imported like libraries.
 All the project development inside this folder.
 6. Create requirements.txt -- store packages to be used.
 At last, we'll mention `-e .` which will automatically trigger setup.py file.
+Comment down `-e .` after it is executed so that when we install more libraries later on, my package will not build again and again.

 #### To install Libraries
 - `pip install -r requiremnts.txt`